apache/drill/_docs/develop-custom-functions/025-tutorial-develop-a-simple-function.md

 ## Step 3: Declare input parameters

-The eval() method that you implement appears to have no parameters.
-By examining the simple function interface [source code](https://github.com/apache/drill/blob/master/exec/java-exec/src/main/java/org/apache/drill/exec/expr/fn/DrillSimpleFuncHolder.java#L42), you can see that Drill generates the function dynamically, and in this case, requires declaration of the following input parameters using the @Param annotation:
+The function will be generated dynamically, as you can see in the [DrillSimpleFuncHolder](https://github.com/apache/drill/blob/master/exec/java-exec/src/main/java/org/apache/drill/exec/expr/fn/DrillSimpleFuncHolder.java#L42), and the input parameters and output holders are defined using holders by annotations.
+Define the parameters using the @Param annotation.

 * A nullable string
 * The mask char or string
 * The number of characters to replace starting from the first

-For each of these parameters, use a holder class: VarCharHolder or NullableVarCharHolder.
+Use a holder classes to provide a buffer to manage larger objects in an efficient way: VarCharHolder or NullableVarCharHolder.

 ```java
 . . .